 As mentioned before, China has an aging population.
 Still according to the research conducted by Bain & Company, by 2027, an estimated 324 million (22% approximately) of the country’s population will be over 60 years of age.
 The upcoming challenge of the country will be to balance the decreasing percentage of working-age labor with the increasing pressure on social benefits.

-In another side, this is opening new opportunities for products and services tailored toward this demographic.
-A lot of Chinese people are already concerned by health issues and their well-being and the increasing number of elderly consumers will just emphasize this need.
+On another side, this is opening new opportunities for products and services tailored toward this demographic.
+A lot of Chinese people are already concerned about health issues and their well-being and the increasing number of elderly consumers will just emphasize this need.
 They may spend more on insurance and less on clothing for example

 Chinese Little emperors or the Digital Generation